Eudaeon/CTF/Hack The Box/Challenges/Reversing/Armed Terminal.md

     0x1028c:     bx      lr
 ```

 This retrieves the opcode value of the SIGILL that triggered the jump to this, and the value stored at the SIGILL offset in the jump table.
-This value is then stored at `$sp + 96`.
+This value is then stored at `$sp + 92` (`pc` register in sigframe).
+It also sets the `r7` register in sigframe with the syscall number for `sigaction`.

 ```plaintext
 handle_sigreturn: